-"title": "Affixation 'đảng viên'",
+"title": "Affixation 'thành viên'",

 "short_explanation": "Used to denote a member of a specific organization or party.",

-"long_explanation": "The Vietnamese term 'đảng viên' is used to refer to a member of a specific organization, political party or group.
-The word 'đảng' means party, and 'viên' is a suffix meaning member.
-Together, 'đảng viên' means a member of a party.
+"long_explanation": "The Vietnamese term 'thành viên' is used to refer to a member of a specific organization, political party or group.
+The word 'thành' means party, and 'viên' is a suffix meaning member.
+Together, 'thành viên' means a member of a party.
 This term can be used for both political parties and other types of organizations.
 However, it is most commonly used in political context.",

-"formation": "name of the organization/party + 'đảng viên'",
+"formation": "'thành viên + name of the organization/party'",

 "examples": [